michaelrodgers-marianas/didactic-eureka/README.md

 # didactic-eureka
-using to demonstrating code necessary to connect external git repository to remote repository
+Using this GitHub Repository to demonstrate git commands necessary to connect external git repository to remote GitHub Repository